-|Amanda and me standing in front of her grandmother's rose garden |
+|Amanda and me standing in front of her grandmother's rose garden just after|